Evictions: Important Guidance for Landlords

 The executive order relates to the pause on the eviction hearings in the courts and will be reviewed once the courts resume hearings of the eviction actions.

-April 14, 2020, the Maine Supreme Judicial Court’s Revised Emergency Order PMO-SJC-1
+April 14, 2020, the ME Supreme Judicial Court’s Revised Emergency Order PMO-SJC-1

 This order provides that no eviction proceedings will be scheduled until at least May 1, 2020, unless otherwise ordered by the court.
 This applies to all eviction proceedings, whether they are related to nonpayment of rent or not.
 The order provides an exception where a landlord may request to be heard by the court in extraordinary and urgent circumstances if there are compelling reasons to proceed.